 Unit No. Course Learning Outcomes Teaching and Assessment Tasks Learning Activity 1.
-Understanding concepts of skill to be taught Interactive discussions with students to guide them towards skill based learning 2.
-Application of Skills Practical application of skill performed under supervision of teacher 3.
-Demonstrating conceptual understanding and practical application of skill in tests and examinations - Class tests
+Understanding concepts of skill to be taught Interactive discussions with students to guide them towards skill based learning Reading theoretical material together in small groups working in peer groups to Discuss material 2.
+Application of Skills Practical application of Skill performed under supervision of teacher Producing assignments preparing project folders 3.
+Demonstrating conceptual understanding and practical application of skill in tests and examinations Discussing exam questions and answering techniques Class- test

-COURSE OUTCOME

-SEVENTH SEMESTER

-DISCIPLINE SPECIFIC ELECTIVE
+COURSE OUTCOME: SEVENTH SEMESTER DISCIPLINE SPECIFIC ELECTIVE

-COURSE CODE TITLE OF THE COURSE COURSE CREDIT COURSE OUTCOME ENE700(A) Literature and Mediality 4 Examine different media and explore how each medium contains a set of possibilities and limits that shape and constitute that which can be communicated Introduce debates about the idea of mediation and how the literary gets articulated, both within and at the intersection of different media Study how digital technology is altering the very nature of the literary object as well as refashioning the methodologies and function of literary criticism ENE700(B) Gender and Literature 4 Understanding emerging intersections of race, class and gender Understanding women throughthe readings of women's lived experiences Understanding gender politics and constructions of sexuality
+COURSE CODE TITLE OF THE COURSE COURSE CREDIT COURSE OUTCOME ENE 401 Literature and Mediality 4 Examine different media and explore how each medium contains a set of possibilities and limits that shape and constitute that which can be communicated Introduce debates about the idea of mediation and how the literary gets articulated, both within and at the intersection of different media Study how digital technology is altering the very nature of the literary object as well as refashioning the methodologies and function of literary criticism ENE 402 Gender and Literature 4 Understanding emerging intersections of race, class and gender Understanding women through the readings of women's lived experiences Understanding gender politics and constructions of sexuality

-LITERATURE AND MEDIALITY ENG700(A)
+LITERATURE AND MEDIALITY ENE 401